Public decision list June 29, 2021

 Jos de Bruin, Alderman

-Harry Meeuwsen, town clerk
+Harry Meeuwsen, Municipal Secretary

-1. Non-public and public decision list of June 22, 2021 / Hans Gaillard
+1. List of non-public and public decisions of June 22, 2021 / Hans Gaillard

 The college adopts the decision lists.

-2. Decisions taken in mandate week 26 2021 / Hans Gaillard
+2. Decisions taken under mandate in week 26 2021 / Hans Gaillard

 The College is periodically informed of decisions made in mandate.
 The summary includes decisions made on behalf of the College or the Mayor.